Pioglitazone and Metformin

 • Vitamin B12 concentrations: Metformin may impair vitamin B12 absorption, particularly in those with inadequate vitamin B12 or calcium intake/absorption; very rarely associated with anemia.
 Rapid reversal of vitamin B12 deficiency may be observed with discontinuation of therapy or supplementation.
 Monitor vitamin B12 serum concentrations periodically with long-term therapy.

 Hemoglobin A1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2016b]), serum glucose; signs and symptoms of edema or heart failure; liver enzymes (ALT, AST, alkaline phosphatase, and total bilirubin) prior to initiation in all patients and during treatment if signs/symptoms of liver dysfunction arise.
-Initial and periodic monitoring of hematologic parameters (eg, hemoglobin/hematocrit and red blood cell indices); monitor renal function prior to initiation of therapy and at least annually.
-Check vitamin B12 and folate if anemia is present.
+Initial and periodic monitoring of hematologic parameters (eg, hemoglobin/hematocrit and red blood cell indices); renal function (eGFR) should be performed prior to initiation of therapy and at least annually (more often in patients at risk of developing renal impairment; every 3 to 6 months if eGFR 45 to <60 mL/minute/1.73 m2; every 3 months if eGFR 30 to <45 mL/minute/1.73 m2 [Lipska 2011]).
+Monitor vitamin B12 serum concentrations periodically with long-term therapy and folate if anemia is present.
 Routine ophthalmic exams recommended; patients reporting visual deterioration should have a prompt referral to an ophthalmologist and consideration should be given to discontinuing pioglitazone.
 Signs/symptoms of bladder cancer (dysuria, macroscopic hematuria, dysuria, urinary urgency).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)